living-room/turing/readme.md

 for a nicer development experience, try using `yarn dev`, which will build on file change

-To test the browser example, use `yarn serve`
+To test the browser example locally, run `yarn backend` to start a room-http backend, and `yarn examples` to run the example frontend.